 Fourth Madison Square Garden (1968-present)

 The third Madison Square closed in 1968.
 The venue moved again to where it currently sits, atop the demolished site of Penn Station.
 The circular venue was designed by Charles Luckman.
 He is perhaps most famous for designing Boston’s Prudential Tower.
-This fourth version of Madison Square Garden has hosted everything from sports games and circuses, to concerts and stand up comedians, and everything in between.
-We’ve discovered some great secrets on the all-access tour, including a hallway preserved from 1968 with vintage ads.
+This fourth version of Madison Square Garden has hosted everything from sports games and circuses to concerts and stand-up comedians, and everything in between.

 Next, check out the Top 10 Secrets of Madison Square Garden!